GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

 - [TODO and Notes](#todo-and-notes)

 ## Purpose
-- This pipeline is built to identify bacterial species from pair-end fastq.gz files and remove human contamination
+- To identify bacterial species from pair-end fastq.gz files and remove human contamination

 ## How To Run
 - All scripts are controlled by the master script, pipeline_control.sh